 - Up to 30 months in DUI school

 The penalties for DUIs continue to increase with subsequent convictions.
 You can get help dealing with a first or subsequent DUI charge.
-Just call (310) 997-4688 to contact a member of a legal team in California.

 For a free legal consultation, call (310) 928-9347